srinivas-commits/SignalsAndSystems/README.md

 [![IMAGE ALT TEXT HERE](https://i1.ytimg.com/vi/LezLNMznZm4/hqdefault.jpg)](http://www.youtube.com/watch?v=LezLNMznZm4)

 Time Stamps: <br>
-&nbsp;&nbsp; 00:13 - 04:19 &emsp; Time-Invariance <br>
+&emsp;&nbsp; 00:13 - 04:19 &emsp; Time-Invariance <br>

 <b>Description: </b> <br>

 <b>Time invariant system:</b> <p>A System is said to be time invariant if a time delay or time advance of the input signal leads to an identical time shift in the output signal. i.e., the time invariant system responds identically no matter when the signal is applied.
 If H is impulse response of the system, and St0 represents a time shift of t0 seconds.
-Then, time invariant system satisfies
+Then, time invariant system satisfies &emsp;
 ![Screenshot from 2021-07-05 10-54-51](https://user-images.githubusercontent.com/54907384/124421610-734ddd80-dd7f-11eb-8bb7-057f73533e27.png)

-Ex:
-y(t) = t.x(t)
+Ex: &emsp; y(t) = t.x(t)

 <b>Time variant system:</b> A System is said to time variant if it is not a  time invariant system. i.e., the time delay or time advance of the input may not be identical to the time shift of the output.
-For the time variant system <br />
+For the time variant system &emsp;
 ![Screenshot from 2021-07-05 10-56-11](https://user-images.githubusercontent.com/54907384/124421725-b14b0180-dd7f-11eb-805a-7778f2c6a81a.png)

 Ex: